eprbell/rp2/doc/input_files.md

   * the following rows describe one **INTRA**-transaction each
   * the last row contains the **TABLE END** keyword in column A

 Here follows an example of an input spreadheet with 2 sheets (one for BTC and one for ETH) and 3 tables (IN, OUT and INTRA).
-Note that in this case the user decided to have some custom columns for their own purposes: these columns are not specified in the config file and will be ignored by RP2.
+Note that in this case the user decided to have some custom columns for their own purposes: these columns must not be referenced in the config file and will be ignored by RP2.
 ![Input spreadsheet example](images/input_spreadsheet.png)

 ### **IN**-Transaction Table Format